Anti-Irish sentiment: Pre-Modern era

-Anti-Irish sentiments played a role in atrocities perpetrated against the Irish.
+Anti-Irish sentiments played a role in atrocities which were perpetrated against the Irish.
 For instance, in 1305, Piers Bermingham received a financial bonus and accolades in verse after beheading thirty members of the O'Conor clan and sending them to Dublin.
 In 1317, one Irish chronicler opined that it was just as easy for an Englishman to kill an Irishman or English woman to kill an Irish woman as he would a dog.
 The Irish were thought of as the most barbarous people in Europe, and such ideas were modified to compare the Scottish Highlands or Gàidhealtachd where traditionally Scottish Gaelic is spoken to medieval Ireland.

+To prevent the English from integrating into Irish society, the Parliament passed the Statutes of Kilkenny in 1366.
+These acts forbade the speaking of the Irish language among English settlers and any Irish living with them.
+They also prevented marriages between English and Irish and segregated the churches.
+These were limited in area to the Pale and enforcement is debated.
+The first diligent attempt to phase out the Irish language and culture across the island came from Henry VIII in 1537.
+The 'Act for English Order, Habit and Language' required the Irish parishes to contain an English grammar school and required everyone to do their best to speak English and teach their children English language.
+The schools were not fully implemented till the National Schools in 1833.
+The act stated that the Irish possess "a certain savage and wild kind and manner of living" which it sought to remove.

 Modern period

-In the Early Modern period following the advent of Protestantism in Great Britain, Irish Catholics suffered both social and political discrimination for refusing to renounce Catholicism.
+In the Early Modern period which followed the advent of Protestantism in Great Britain, Irish Catholics were subjected to social and political discrimination because they refused to renounce Catholicism.
+Irish Catholics lost many rights concerning land, inheritance, voting, and they lost more rights under the Penal laws.
 This discrimination sometimes manifested itself in areas with large Puritan or Presbyterian populations such as the northeastern parts of Ireland, the Central Belt of Scotland, and parts of Canada.
 Thinly veiled nationalism under the guise of religious conflict has occurred in both the UK and Ireland.

+The Act for the Settlement of Ireland 1652 barred Irish Catholics from most public offices and confiscated large amounts of their land, much of which was given to Protestant settlers.

 Anti-Irish sentiment is found in works by several 18th-century writers such as the French philosopher Voltaire, who depicted the Catholic Irish as savage and backward, and defended British rule in the country.